 Grace Burrowes grew up in central Pennsylvania and is the sixth out of seven children.
-She discovered romance novels when in junior high (back when there was such a thing), and has been reading them voraciously ever since.
+She discovered romance novels when in junior high (back when there was a such a thing), and has been reading them voraciously ever since.
 Grace has a bachelor's degree in Political Science, a Bachelor of Music in Music History, (both from The Pennsylvania State University); a Master's Degree in Conflict Transformation from Eastern Mennonite University; and a Juris Doctor from The National Law Center at The George Washington University.
 Her debut novel, The Heir was chosen as a Publishers Weekly Top Five Romances for 2010, and is the first in an eight-sibling historical romance series published by Sourcebooks Casablanca.

 Grace writes Georgian, Regency, Scottish Victorian and contemporary romances in both novella and novel lengths.
 She’s a member of Romance Writers of America and Novelist, Inc. and enjoys giving workshops and speaking at writer’s conferences.
 If you’d like Grace to speak or present at your conference, contact her here.
 Giving back to the industry is a large part of the fun of being published!

 The Heir (2010) : Publishers WeeklyWeekly Best Book, New York Times and USA Today bestseller